FluentLenium/FluentLenium/README.md

 # Quickstart with JUnit and AssertJ

-Quickstart steps are described in details in our [separate documentation section](http://fluentlenium.org/quickstart/).
+Quickstart steps are described in detail in our [separate documentation section](http://fluentlenium.org/quickstart/).

 Short summary: